easySuite/bibliofil_header/README.md

 Bibliofil header section contains next groups:
 - General settings - Contains settings related to communication with external libraries and other stuff like app skin, client, etc.
-- Logos - allows to upload static and floating logo images used in header.
+- Logos - allows uploading of static and floating logo images used in header.
 - Actions - lists the settings of action buttons displayed on the right side of custom header.
 This represents a set of sections containing uid, icon, title, href fields and also here can be inserted functions which are called `onClick` and `onMount` methods call.